inspire-eu-validation/data-hy/hy-rs/README.md

-# Conformance class: Reference systems, Hydrography - Network (DRAFT)
+# Conformance class: Reference systems, Hydrography (DRAFT)

 Conformance class for the requirements associated with reference systems (spatial and temporal, units of measurement).